 The ultimate singles bars in Paris

 Paris’s nightlife scene offers something appealing for everyone.
 For single people, one of the city’s most eccentric and hip bars is The Experimental Cocktail Club.
 The Experimental Cocktail Club is proof that Paris has finally taken a leaf out of New York’s classy and creative cocktail bars book.
-This cocktail bar is one of the city’s most sophisticated places to mingle and serves delicious, unique cocktails that will blow you away.
+In fact, this cocktail bar is one of the city’s most sophisticated places to mingle and serves delicious, unique cocktails that will blow you away.
 Forget mojitos and Cuba libres, this bar creates cocktails that you couldn’t even dream up.

 Experimental Cocktail Club

 Metro: Sentier (line 3)

 Eat at Derrière – the restaurant of the moment

 It’s not often that you walk into a restaurant that looks like you’re in a shabby chic, Parisian apartment but when you do, you’re in for a real treat.
 After walking through an archway and onto a small open terrace with tables outside, you’ll see the entrance to the restaurant Derrière.
 Once inside, you’ll find guests drinking, dining and flirting in the bedroom, living room, dining room or boudoir, making themselves quite literally ‘at home’.
 There’s also a ping-pong table and a smoking room hidden behind a mirrored wardrobe – très chic.
 This restaurant offers a unique dining experience in a comfy setting to help break the ice.